-The next most noodle-like option that is catching up fast in terms of popularity is Shirataki noodles.
+The next option that is catching up fast in terms of popularity is Shirataki noodles.
 Fondly called the zero calorie, miracle noodles- Shirataki noodles are made from glucomannan which is a substance derived from the root of the konjac plant.
 Shirataki gets its name from its white, flowy appearance- its Japanese for ‘white waterfall’.

 Made from glucomannan and a little lime water, these noodles are abundant in water content and soluble fibre that can transform into short-chain fatty acids in your colon and yield several health benefits.

 Calorie-free and keto-friendly, Shirataki comes with all the plus points of chickpea pasta, minus the carbohydrates.
 Make sure to grab a bite of these if you are on a keto diet.
 For starters, you can try Thrive Market’s Non GMO Shirataki noodles, shown here!

 One of the most popular gluten-free pasta, besides red lentils, brown rice pasta and pea protein, hearts of palm pasta have made a place on the shelves as well as in people’s hearts.

 We have spoken about this- hearts of palm is a blank slate, much like artichokes which give out a slightly nutty flavour, but is versatile enough to be coupled with any sauce- alfredo, arrabiata, pesto, Bolognese- you name it.